Summer is very tricky. Normally, summer’s supposed to be a relaxing season because everybody’s free.

 Let’s not forget about the digital space.
 Social media is huge right now, and those who know how to “deal with it” are definitely needed.
 Businesses rely on social media promotion.
 Facebook is HUGE right now, and big brands need Facebook specialists (for example).

-Decide upon a social media channel like Facebook or Instagram which is hot right now.
+Decide on a social media channel like Facebook or Instagram which is hot right now.
 Become an expert at it, learn all the tips and tricks, learn how to advertise, and learn how to be a good strategist.
 Then, you can apply for social media strategist positions.
 Plenty of companies need you, but just with the condition that you’re professional and reliable.

 Working on the beach or near a swimming pool is definitely nice.
 You get to enjoy the sun each day, you sit all day long watching people swim, and you have basically no stress.